How to Set Up a Digital Leaderboard System for Trade Shows

 Why Leaderboards Work at Trade Shows

-Put someone's name on a big screen and they'll return to check their standing.
-They'll bring colleagues to show off their score.
-They'll willingly hand over contact information to participate.
+Put someone's name on a big screen and they come back to check their standing.
+They bring colleagues over to show off their score.
+And they'll happily hand over their contact details for the chance to compete.

 Digital leaderboard display at trade show booth

-Choose the format that matches your game.
+Pick the format that matches your game.
 Points-based works for VR challenges, arcade games, and surveys.
 Time-based suits speed competitions like assembly races or reaction tests.
-Achievement-based tracks milestones like social media engagement or photo challenges.
+Achievement-based tracks milestones such as social shares or photo challenges.

 2. Add Your Branding

-Upload your logo, set brand colors, and customize how participants appear (names, photos, custom fields).
-Add booth location information so people remember where to find you.
+Upload your logo, set your brand colors, and choose how participants appear — names, photos, and any custom fields you want to collect.
+Add your booth number so people remember where to find you.
+The full customization guide covers every option.

 Capture Additional Participant Information